Cost of Owning a Scottish Fold Cat

 Owning a Scottish Fold is a significant financial commitment over their 11-14 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 6-13 lbs and lifespan of 11-14 yrs, the Scottish Fold requires thoughtful care tailored to their specific breed characteristics.
-The Scottish Fold occupies a specific niche in the feline world: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.
+Weighing around 6-13 lbs and lifespan of 11-14 yrs, the Scottish Fold benefits from care tailored to its physical and behavioral profile.
+The Scottish Fold is distinct among cat breeds: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.

 Genetic Health Considerations: The Scottish Fold breed has documented susceptibility to osteochondrodysplasia, HCM, PKD.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.